gamlss-dev/gamlss2/README.md

 # gamlss.experimental
-Development of new infrastructures for gamlss.
+gamlss.experimental: Development of new infrastructures for GAMLSS.